mmuratarat/mmuratarat.github.io/_pages/faq.md

 \hat{\mu_{MLE}} = \frac{1}{n} \sum_{i=1}^{n} x_{i}
 $$

 The Poisson distribution can be understood as a special case of the binominal distribution when studying large numbers with a rare (not zero) but constant occurrence of "successes".
 This is called Poisson approximation to Binomial distribution.
 The Poisson distribution approximates the binomial distribution closely when $n$ is very large ($n \geq 20$) and $p$ is very small ($p \leq 0.05$).
 It is the limiting form of the binomial distribution when $n \to \infty$, $p \to 0$, and $np = \mu$ is a positive constant.
-So, we can say that the PMF of $X$, when $X \sim Binomial(n, p)$ can be approximated by the PMF of a $Poisson(\mu)$ random variable.
+So, we can say that the probability mass function of $X$, when $X \sim Binomial(n, p)$ can be approximated by the probability mass function of a $Poisson(\mu)$ random variable.
 The importance of this is that Poisson PMF is much easier to compute than the binomial.

 Its proof can be seen below: